-Because the commitment is so distinct for those who honor it as it is meant to be honored, the standard vows may not always be enough to express the unique feeling an individual has for their chosen love.
+Because the commitment is so distinct for those who honor it, as it is meant to be honored, the standard marital vows may not always be enough to express the unique feeling an individual has for their chosen love.

-Re-writing a long-standing tradition and making it meaningful and at least at par with the standard vows is a bit of a heavy task.
-It is likely you will not want to totally dispense with the ideas suggested by those vows which have both stood the test of time and evolved to this point.
+Re-writing a long-standing tradition and making it meaningful and at least at par with the standard vows is a bit of a cumbersome task.
+It is likely you will not want to dispense with the ideas suggested by those vows which have both stood the test of time and evolved to this point.

 The actual wording of traditional vows varies, but virtually every religion vows are a pledge of faith and love in isolation from adversity.
 That is, the reassurance is a statement of dedication to the life partner is to be unbroken regardless of circumstance, fate, ill luck, misfortune, or another unexpected calamity.

 Use positive words and imagery in your personalized vows

 One of the curious aspects of many traditional vows is the rather dark side of the wording.